- Are you an asthma carer?

 2. Get support

 If the person you care for is depressed because of their severe asthma, or as a side effect of the medicines they’re taking, encourage them to get help.
 Their GP, asthma nurse or specialist is there to support them.
-And don’t forget, either of you can speak to our friendly asthma nurse specialists by calling our Helpline on 0300 222 5800 (9am - 5pm; Mon - Fri) for reassurance and advice.
+And don’t forget, either of you can speak to our friendly asthma nurse specialists by calling our Helpline for reassurance and advice on 0300 222 5800.
+Or you can message them via WhatsApp on 07378 606 728.
+Both services are open 9am-5pm, Monday to Friday.

 3. Be flexible

-Remember that severe asthma can be very unpredictable, plus triggers and symptoms might vary from day to day, over the course of a year, or at different times in their life.
+Remember that severe asthma can be very unpredictable.
+Also, triggers and symptoms might vary from day to day, over the course of a year, or at different times in someone’s life.
 This means how often you’re needed and the ways you’re needed to support someone might be different from one day, week or month to the next.
 Rather than assuming someone’s needs will always stay the same, try to get in the habit of regularly asking them how they’re feeling and what they need.
 This way you can avoid doing:

-Although it may seem difficult if your days are full and your to-do list is long, it is so important to take care of yourself too when you’re a carer.
+Although it may seem difficult if your days are full and your to-do list is long, it’s so important to take care of yourself too when you’re a carer.

 Look after yourself physically